Our College

 English Curriculum Intent

-Furthermore, the curriculum is designed to foster greater empathy among students.
-By exploring sensitive topics such as race, social divide, slavery, and prejudice, students will learn the importance of compassion and understanding.
-They will also gain a comprehensive understanding of the world (both constructed and literal) across the ages, and why writers use their words to express their inner thoughts, in response to the place in which these great minds live.
-This understanding will help them to connect with others and effect positive change.
+Students explore a wide range of texts from all genres and, through experiencing this curriculum, they develop a greater understanding of their own identity, as well as the importance of embracing social diversity.
+By exploring sensitive topics such as race, social divide, slavery and prejudice, students learn the importance of compassion and understanding.
+They also gain a comprehensive understanding of the world, both constructed and literal, across the ages, and why writers use language to express their inner thoughts, in response to the context of place and time.

 The National Curriculum States that: